openbmc/webui-vue/src/env/env.md

 >[Vuex store modules](https://vuex.vuejs.org/guide/modules.html) contain the application's API calls.

+1. If making customizations to the default store, add `CUSTOM_STORE=true` key value pair to the new .env file.
-1. Create a `<ENV_NAME>.js` file in `src/env/store`
+2. Create a `<ENV_NAME>.js` file in `src/env/store`
     >The filename needs to match the `VUE_APP_ENV_NAME` value defined in the .env file.
 The store import in `src/main.js` will resolve to this new file.
-2. Import the base store
+3. Import the base store
-3. Import environment specific store modules
+4. Import environment specific store modules
-4. Use the [Vuex](https://vuex.vuejs.org/api/#registermodule) `registerModule` and `unregisterModule` instance methods to add/remove store modules
+5. Use the [Vuex](https://vuex.vuejs.org/api/#registermodule) `registerModule` and `unregisterModule` instance methods to add/remove store modules
-5. Add default export
+6. Add default export

 Example `src/env/store/ibm.js`: